acharpen/grit/README.md

 To use grit you need first to install the development version of [rugged](https://github.com/libgit2/rugged) (ruby libgit's bindings).

 To ensure having a rugged installation that can clone repositories through SSL, please use the following procedure.
-First checks if you have cmake and openssl installed on your system.
-Then perform the following commands.
+First checks if you have cmake and openssl (including development headers) installed on your system.
+Then, perform the following commands.

 ```
 git clone https://github.com/libgit2/rugged.git
+cd rugged
+git submodule init
-git submodule foreach git pull
+git submodule update
 gem build rugged.gemspec
 gem install rugged-0.19.0.gem
 ```